marcoStocchi/NTTS_Exppert/README.md

 - input dataset (https://github.com/eurostat/confly/blob/master/data/hc_9_2_synth.csv)

 #### Build from sources
-Install all the dependencies, then
+Install all the dependencies, then follow the instructions contained in INSTALL in order to correctly set your PATH and LD_LIBRARY_PATH.
+Then:

 ```sh
 $ git clone https://github.com/marcoStocchi/NTTS_Exppert.git exppert